magepages/mpdocs/docs/mass-product-actions/index.md

   - Select **One-way relation**: The action product will display or delete the selected product at Remove/Add Related Products.
   - Select **Mutual-way relations**: Products that perform actions and selected products at Remove/Add Related Products are related.

+- **Remove Cross-sell Product(s)**: Admin selects the product to remove Cross-sell Products.
+  - **All Product**: Delete all Cross-Sell Products.
-- **Remove Cross-sell Product(s)**: Admin selects the product to remove it from Cross-sell Products.
+  - **Remove Specidic Products**: Admin selects the product to remove it from Cross-sell Products.
 - **Add Cross-sell Product(s)**: Admin selects the product to display the product at Cross-sell Products.
 - **Copy from Product(s)**: Admin selects the product to copy its Cross-sell products.